Stephen Hahn

-Stephen Michael Hahn (born January 22, 1960) is an American physician who served as the Commissioner of Food and Drugs from 2019 to 2021.
-Before becoming Commissioner, he was an oncologist serving as Chief Medical Executive of the MD Anderson Cancer Center.
+Stephen Michael Hahn (born January 22, 1960) is an American physician who served as the commissioner of food and drugs from 2019 to 2021.
+Before becoming commissioner, he was an oncologist serving as chief medical executive of the MD Anderson Cancer Center.
+In 2021, he became chief medical officer at Flagship Pioneering, the venture capital firm that launched Moderna.

 Education

 Hahn received a BA in Biology from Rice University in 1980, and an MD from Temple University in 1984.
 After graduating from medical school, Hahn completed an internal medicine residency at the University of California, San Francisco School of Medicine where he eventually served as chief resident before embarking on a fellowship in medical oncology at the National Institutes of Health (NIH).